BillOatmanWork/Leorik/README.md

 ### Leorik 2.3
 [__Version 2.3__](https://github.com/lithander/Leorik/releases/tag/2.3) replaces all previously handcrafted evaluation terms with tunable weights and all weights are tuned from scratch on selfplay games.
 The first batch of games was played with a version that only knew basic piece material values.
 On these games a new set of weights was tuned making the selfplay stronger.
-After half a dozen generations Leorik surpassed it's old playing strength.
+After half a dozen generations Leorik surpassed its old playing strength.
 There have also been a few bugfixes and tweaks to existing functionality like an improved Move-History.

 [2677 Elo](http://computerchess.org.uk/ccrl/404/cgi/engine_details.cgi?match_length=30&each_game=1&print=Details&each_game=1&eng=Leorik%202.3%2064-bit#Leorik_2_3_64-bit) CCRL Blitz and [2736 Elo](http://computerchess.org.uk/ccrl/4040/cgi/engine_details.cgi?print=Details&each_game=0&eng=Leorik%202.3%2064-bit#Leorik_2_3_64-bit) CCRL 40/15 rating.